stealthman22/100-days-of-code/log.md

 DAY 61 (4th June 2019)

 And another JavaScript30 challenge.
 We built a js clock.
 Really learnt a lot about getting time in javascript using the setDate() function.
 Also learnt the transform-origin property in CSS.
 Would go through then again to det the logic

+DAY 62 (5th June 2019)
+WAooo JS30: updating CSS var with js.The mouseover and change events, the dataset object to select custom data attrib, binding an element to this using interpolation syntax, Selecting the HTML doc with :root in CSS and documentElement for js